SDx-ro/Opencart1.5-export-to-MerchantPro-API/README.md

 Variant products feed

 2. Parse & Combine Data
-The tool analyzes, merges, and normalizes both XLSX sources into one consolidated dataset.
+The tool analyzes, merges, and normalizes both XLSX sources into one consolidated dataset - also as XLSX.

 3. Generate JSON Cache
 A JSON cache file of MP products is created, splitting entries into:
-Products with ext_ref → can be matched with OpenCart products Products without ext_ref → unidentifiable, potentially removable or problematic
+Products with ext_ref → can be matched with OpenCart products Products without ext_ref → unidentifiable, potentially removable or problematic I same time, JSON cache files are generated - via MP API - for categories and taxonomies (taxes, measurement units, etc)

 4. Sync / Export Logic
 Handled within the controller and model: